Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

     The information provided by both variants of the search command is the same, but `-S` presents the information in a more compact form.

+    Note that this output may depend on the user, if you have a UserRepo set up, as was the case in these slides.

 Now let's take the variant `GROMACS-2024.3-cpeGNU-25.03-PLUMED-2.9.4-noPython-CPU.eb`.
 This is GROMACS 2024.3 with the PLUMED 2.9.4 plugin, built with the GNU compilers